< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On November 6, 1984, Washington voters support Republican Ronald Reagan (1911-2004) for president.
 They reject incumbent Republican Governor John Spellman (b.
-1926) in favor of Democrat Booth Gardner (b.
-1936).
+1926) in favor of Democrat Booth Gardner (1936-2013).
 Democrats retain control of the state legislature, and an initiative to limit the state funding of abortions fails.
 The King County voter turnout is 80 percent; state turnout is 79 percent.

 Reagan's landslide over Democrat Walter Mondale (b.
 1928) was reflected in the popular vote through the state of Washington.
 In the Electoral College, Reagan's victory was the largest in U.S. history.
 Republican control of the U.S. Senate slipped by two votes and Democrats held onto the House of Representatives.
 Republican Seattle City Council Member John Miller won the open seat in Congress in the 1st District (Seattle).